NWan5354/LINQ-C-/README.md

 # LINQ-CSharp

-Query Objects in C# using LINQ
+Learning to query objects using LINQ in C#